-(v) Procedure of postal Ballot:
+(iv) Procedure of postal Ballot:

-After receiving the approval of the Board of Directors, Notice of the Postal Ballot, text of the Resolution and Explanatory Statement, relevant documents, Postal Ballot Form and self-addressed postage pre-paid envelopes are sent to the shareholders to enable them to consider and vote for or against the proposal within a period of 30 days from the date of dispatch.
+After receiving the approval of the Board of Directors, Notice of the Postal Ballot, text of the Resolution and Explanatory Statement and relevant documents are sent to the shareholders through Email to enable them to consider and vote for or against the proposal within a period of 30 days.
 E-voting facility is made available to all the shareholders and instructions for the same are specified under instructions for voting in the Postal Ballot Notice.
-E-mails are sent to shareholders whose e-mail ids are available with the depositories and the Company along with Postal Ballot Notice and Postal Ballot Form.
-After the last day for receipt of ballots [physical/e-voting], the Scrutinizer, after due verification, submits the results to the Chairman.
-Thereafter, the Chairman declares the result of the Postal Ballot.
+E-mails are sent to shareholders whose e-mail ids are available with the depositories and the Company along with Postal Ballot Notice.
+The details about postal ballot and the procedure related thereto is published in the Newspapers.
+After the last day for e-voting, the Scrutinizer, after due verification, submits the results to the Chairman or person authorised by the Chairman.
+Thereafter, the Chairman / person authorised by the Chairman declares the result of the Postal Ballot.
 The same is posted on the Company's website and submitted to the Stock Exchanges where the shares of the Company are listed.
-The result is published in the Newspapers.